-Only trees identified for removal on the Plans and that have been approved by the City (and the University of Michigan (U of M) where applicable), may be removed.
-No additional trees shall be removed without the written permission of the PSAA (and U of M where required).
+Only trees identified for removal on the Plans and that have been approved by the City (and U-M where applicable), may be removed.
+No additional trees shall be removed without the written permission of the PSAA (and U-M where required).
 The Contractor shall be aware that the request for removal of additional trees to facilitate the work may not be allowed and may require substantial additional time for review of the request.